meridianarc/griptape-docs/docs/tutorial/first-contract-store.md

 </script>
 ```

+Hopefully it works, and you have now defined, created, and used a **Griptape Contract Store**.

+## What's Next

+There is soooo much more.
+Viewing Keys, createSnip20Contract, Orchestration, and more...
+But lets take a break and come back for Part 2

 ## Intermission

 Well, you did it!
 You made it to the end of Part 1 of this tutorial.
 Part 1 is all about showing features and explaining things at a high level with examples.
+We didn't show you everything, but we showed you enough for things to make sense.
 I hope you enjoyed getting your hands dirty and will move on the Part 2 where we will build a real app.
 In Part 2 we will be moving pretty fast, but we will try to refer back to Part 1 a lot for reference.

 Thanks Again, and get ready for Part 2!!!